 Your Eurorack tuner utility.

-A tuner is a very useful tool, which should be installed in every system: It will help you keep your VCOs in-tune with other oscillators, or with the other players of your band.
+A tuner is a very useful tool, and should be installed in every system: It will help you keep your VCOs in-tune with other oscillators, or with the other players in your band.

-The module is equipped with 4 jack sockets, creating a passive multiple.
+Also, the module is equipped with 4 input jack sockets, creating a passive multiple.
 You have the flexibility to input your oscillator’s signal into any of the 4 sockets, monitor the tuning, and subsequently route your signal to connect with other modules as needed.

 Circuit description